-ATVs, COPE, Climbing, Corral
+ATVs, COPE, Diamond R Corral

 All Scouts and Adult Leaders should only enter these program areas with permission from a staff member who is present at the time.
-Appropriate safety equipment provided by staff must be worn at all times.
+Appropriate safety equipment provided by staff must always be worn.
 These areas all require long pants and closed-toed shoes.
-The ATV program also requires long sleeves and shoes that cover the ankle.